alexnakahara/CompressImage/README.md

 # Compress Image
 Image processing, and in particular image resizing, is a common requirement for web applications.

-In the project, there's 3 functions that use different libraries with .NET Core to process images.
+In the project there're 3 functions that use different libraries with .NET Core to process images.
 You can set quality, size and Image file formats.

 Are they: